mantidproject/mantid/docs/source/algorithms/HFIRCalculateGoniometer-v1.rst

 This algorithm calculates the goniometer of peaks from the q_sample and wavelength.
 It makes use of the :meth:`mantid.geometry.Goniometer.calcFromQSampleAndWavelength` method.
+It was created to work with WAND² (HB2C) and DEMAND (HB3A) at HFIR but may be applied to other constant wavelength instruments.

 The wavelength will be read from the workspace property `wavelength` unless one is provided as input.
+The peaks with have their wavelength set to this value.

 The goniometer is calculated by the following method.
 It only works for a constant wavelength source.
 It also assumes the goniometer